Medically Reviewed byDr. Dhanushika Dilshani

 ⚠️ Clinical Insight — From Dr. Dhanushika Dilshani

-"The critical error practitioners make is performing Griva Basti directly on the glenohumeral joint during Stage 1 of frozen shoulder.
-When the capsule is acutely inflamed, warmth can intensify the Pitta-driven synovitis.
+"The critical error practitioners make is performing warm Griva Basti on the shoulder during Stage 1 of frozen shoulder.
+When the joint is actively inflamed, heavy heat can aggravate the Pitta dosha and worsen the pain.
 In Stage 1, we use cooling herbal compresses (Pichu) with Ksheerabala taila.
-Only in Stage 2 and beyond, when fibrosis has set and the inflammatory phase has cooled, do we transition to the warming Mahanarayan oil basti protocol."
+Warm Mahanarayan oil is reserved for Stage 2, once the active inflammation has calmed."

 • 1